khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 I asked my Lord about that which my Companions would disagree about after me, so Allāh inspired me: “O Muḥammad!
 Your Companions are to Me like the station of the stars in the sky---some are brighter than others; so whoever takes from any of them in those matters where they have differed, then to Me, he is upon guidance.”
 \end{mdframed}

 _Mawḍūʿ_ ([Fabricated]{style="font-variant:small-caps;"}).
-Reported by Ibn Baṭṭah in _al-Ibānah_ (4/11/2), al-Khaṭīb, Niẓām al-Malik in _al-Amālī_ (13/2), al-Daylamī in his _Musnad_ (2/190), al-Ḍiyā in _al-Muntaqā ʿan Masmūʿātihi bimā rawa_ (116/2), and Ibn ʿAsākir (6/303/1) by way of:
+Reported by Ibn Baṭṭah in _al-Ibānah_ (4/11/2), al-Khaṭīb, Niẓām al-Malik in _al-Amālī_ (13/2), al-Daylamī in his _Musnad_ (2/190), al-Ḍiyā in _al-Muntaqā ʿan Masmūʿātihi bi Marū_ (116/2), and Ibn ʿAsākir (6/303/1) by way of:
-Nuʿaym ibn Ḥammād, who said, “ʿAbd al-Raḥīm ibn Zayd al-ʿAmmī narrated to us from his father from Saʿīd ibn al-Musayyib from ʿUmar ibn al-Khaṭṭāb \mabpwhim from the Prophet \pbuh.”
+Nuʿaym bin Ḥammād, who said, “ʿAbd al-Raḥīm bin Zayd al-ʿAmmī narrated to us from his father from Saʿīd bin al-Musayyib from ʿUmar bin al-Khaṭṭāb \mabpwhim from the Prophet \pbuh.”

 This _isnād_ is _mawḍūʿ_.

-Nuʿaym ibn Ḥammād is weak; Ibn Ḥajar said, “He makes many mistakes.”
+Nuʿaym bin Ḥammād is weak; Ibn Ḥajar said, “He makes many mistakes.”

-About ʿAbd al-Raḥīm ibn Zayd al-ʿAmmī, al-Bukhārī said, “He was abandoned;” Abū Ḥātim said, “His _aḥādīth_ are abandoned; he is unacceptable in _ḥadīth_---he used to undermine his father by narrating disasters from him;” Ibn Maʿīn said, “He was an utter, filthy liar.”
+\textcolor{Maroon}{About ʿAbd al-Raḥīm bin Zayd al-ʿAmmī, al-Bukhārī said, “He was abandoned;” Abū Ḥātim said, “His \emph{aḥādīth} are abandoned; he is unacceptable in \emph{ḥadīth}---he used to undermine his father by narrating disasters from him;” Ibn Maʿīn said, “He was an utter, filthy liar.”}

-About his father, Zayd al-ʿAmmī ibn al-Hawārī, Ibn Saʿd said, “He was weak in _ḥadīth_.”
+\textcolor{Maroon}{About his father, Zayd al-ʿAmmī bin al-Hawārī, Ibn Saʿd said, “He was weak in \emph{ḥadīth}.”}

-Al-Suyūṭī recorded this _ḥadīth_ in _al-Jāmiʿ al-Ṣaghīr_ through the narration of al-Sijīzzī in _al-Ibānah_ and Ibn ʿAsākir from ʿUmar \mabpwhim; al-Manāwī said in his commentary on _al-Jāmiʿ al-Ṣaghīr_:
+Al-Suyūṭī recorded this _ḥadīth_ in _al-Jāmiʿ al-Ṣaghīr_ through the narration of al-Sijizzī in _al-Ibānah_ and Ibn ʿAsākir from ʿUmar \mabpwhim; al-Manāwī said in his commentary on _al-Jāmiʿ al-Ṣaghīr_:

-> Ibn al-Jawzī said in his _al-ʿIlal_, “This is not authentic.
+> Ibn al-Jawzī said in _al-ʿIlal_, “This is not authentic.
 Nuʿaym has been disparaged; Ibn Maʿīn has described ʿAbd al-Raḥīm as an utter liar; it says in _al-Mīzān_: This _ḥadīth_ is false.”

 \begin{mdframed}[style=narration, frametitle={Narration \#61}]
 Verily, my Companions are like the stars: so if you accept any of their sayings, you will be guided.